Time-Consistent Asset Allocation for Risk Measures in a L\'evy Market: Abstract

 \section{Abstract}

-Focusing on gains instead of terminal wealth, we consider an asset allocation problem to maximize time-consistently a mean-risk reward function with a general risk measure which is i) law-invariant, ii) cash- or shift-invariant, and iii) positively homogeneous, and possibly plugged into a general function.
+Focusing on gains \& losses relative to a risk-free benchmark instead of terminal wealth, we consider an asset allocation problem to maximize time-consistently a mean-risk reward function with a general risk measure which is i) law-invariant, ii) cash- or shift-invariant, and iii) positively homogeneous, and possibly plugged into a general function.
+Examples include (relative) Value at Risk, coherent risk measures, variance, and generalized deviation risk measures.
 We model the market via a generalized version of the multi-dimensional Black-Scholes model using $\alpha$-stable L{\'e}vy processes and give supplementary results for the classical Black-Scholes model.
 The optimal solution to this problem is a Nash subgame equilibrium given by the solution of an extended Hamilton-Jacobi-Bellman equation.
-Moreover, we show that the optimal solution is deterministic and unique under appropriate assumptions.
+Moreover, we show that the optimal solution is deterministic under appropriate assumptions.